flipp-oss/deimos/docs/DATABASE_BACKEND.md

             LIMIT 1
       ```
      * If the lock was unsuccessful, move on to the next topic in the list
-  * Find the first 1000 messages in `kafka_messages` for that topic, ordered by ID (insertion order)
+  * Find the first 1000 messages in `kafka_messages` for that topic, ordered by ID (insertion order).
+  * Created a unique UUID for this batch of messages, and update the `session_id` column for this batch of messages using the UUID.
-  * Send the messages synchronously to Kafka, updating the `session_id` column of this batch of KafkaMessages with a unique UUID, with all brokers acking the message.
+  * Send the messages synchronously to Kafka with all brokers acking the message.
-  * Delete the records from the DB that have the same UUID of the previous step.
+  * Delete the KafkaMessage records from the DB utilizing the uniquely created UUID.
   * Update the `locked_at` timestamp in `kafka_topic_info` to `NOW()` to ensure liveness in case a particular batch took longer than expected to send.
   * If the current batch is 1000 messages, repeat with the next batch of
     messages until it returns less than 1000